STOIE/recipes/recipes/pizza_dough/README.md

 1. In a large dough trough, add 1kg of the flour to the side and all the water to the other side.
 1. Add the salt to the water and mix it into the water.
 1. Then mix the yeast into the dry flour (NOT the water - direct contact with the salty water kills the yeast).
-1. Slowly combine the flour into the water, pushing and stiring it in slowly.
+1. Slowly combine the flour into the water, pushing and stirring it in slowly.
 1. Then continue to mix through into a sloppy dough, once it begins sticking together add the sugar sprinkled over with the other hand while still mixing.
 1. Once combined, add the oil over the top of the dough mix and mix through well.
 1. Then, sprinkle in, bit-by-bit the other 500-700 grams of flour (keep the dough moist, not dry).